 „Immer langsam.
 Noch habe ich den Job nicht,“ antwortet Jens und schaut wieder auf den Computer. „Jetzt lass mich hier mal weitermachen, ok?“

 “Ok.”
 James picks up his school bag and walks to his room.
 He turns on his laptop, opens the search engine.
-Let’s see, what I can find, he thinks and types:
+Let’s see, what I can find, he thinks and types: Toronto, Ontario.

 Keine Kommentare: